Yang Boyu

-Yang Boyu (杨博宇 (楊博宇, Yáng Bóyǔ); born 24 June 1989 in Dalian) is a Chinese footballer who plays as a defender for Shenzhen in the Chinese Super League.
+Yang Boyu (杨博宇 (楊博宇, Yáng Bóyǔ); born 24 June 1989 in Dalian) is a Chinese footballer who plays as a defender.

 Club career

-At the beginning of the 2008 Chinese Super League season Yang Boyu would break into the senior team of Dalian Shide F.C. after graduating from their youth team.
-He would make his debut senior appearance for Dalian on 25 June 2008 against Liaoning FC in a 2–1 win.
-As a promising defender Yang Boyu would play in several more games for Dalian during the season and was one of the few bright aspects in a disappointing season for the club which saw Dalian flirt with relegation.
-At the beginning of the 2009 Chinese Super League Yang Boyu would become a vital member of the squad and go on to establish himself within the team's defence and aid Dalian to an eighth-place finish.
+At the beginning of the 2008 Chinese Super League season Yang Boyu transferred to the senior team of Dalian Shide F.C. after graduating from their youth team.
+His senior debut with Dalian on 25 June 2008 against Liaoning FC resulted in a 2–1 win.
+As a promising defender, Yang Boyu was one of the shining stars of the bleak season for the club regardless of his narrow escape from relegation.
+At the beginning of the 2009 Chinese Super League, Yang Boyu became a vital member of the squad as he went on to establish himself within the team's defence and aided Dalian to an eighth-place finish.

 On 26 February 2015, Yang transferred to fellow Chinese Super League side Shanghai SIPG.
 On 1 July 2016, Yang was loaned to Chinese Super League side Changchun Yatai until 31 December 2016.

 On 13 February 2017, Yang moved to fellow Super League side Jiangsu Suning.
 On 1 March 2017, he made his debut for Jiangsu in the 2017 AFC Champions League against Adelaide United, coming on as a substitute for Li Ang in the 64th minute.
 He made his league debut for the club on 5 March 2017 in a 4–0 away defeat against Shanghai Shenhua.
-He would establish himself as a regular within the team and by the 2020 Chinese Super League season he would win the clubs first league title.
+He established himself as a regular within the team and by the end of the 2020 Chinese Super League season, he won the club's first league title.
+On 28 February 2021, the parent company of the club, Suning Holdings Group, announced that operations were going to cease immediately due to financial difficulties.

+On 26 February 2021, Yang joined a fellow top-tier club, Wuhan FC, on a free transfer.
+He made his debut in a league game on 19 July 2021 against Shanghai Port F.C. in a 0-0 draw.
+This was followed by his first goal for the club, which was in a league game on 12 December 2021, against Cangzhou Mighty Lions F.C. in a 4-2 victory.
+After one season with the club, he moved to another top-tier club in Shenzhen FC on 18 April 2022.
+He went on to make his debut in a league game on 9 October 2022 against Shanghai Shenhua in a 0-0 draw.

 Career statistics

-Statistics accurate as of match played 31 December 2020.
+Statistics accurate as of match played 31 December 2022.